dokku/dokku/README.md

 ## SSL support

 Dokku provides easy SSL support from the box.
-To enable SSL connection to your application, copy `.crt` and `.key` file into `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).
-Redeployment of application will be needed to apply SSL configuration.
-Once it redeployed, application will be accessible by `https://` (redirection from `http://` is applied as well).
+To enable SSL connection to your application, copy the `.crt` and `.key` files into the `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).
+Redeployment of the application will be needed to apply SSL configuration.
+Once it is redeployed, the application will be accessible by `https://` (redirection from `http://` is applied as well).

 ## Upgrading